oluaju/vol_machine/README.md

 ![TS_Stat_model_predictions.png](/resources/images/TS_Stat_model_predictions.PNG)

 Observation:
-from the above plotted results, TimeSeries Models do predict both direction and scale with reasonably high accuracy.
-When predicting long look ahead periods, TimeSeries models lose the ground on direction & scale.
+from the above plotted results, TimeSeries Models do predict both direction and scale for short look ahead period (1 day) with reasonably high accuracy.
+When predicting multi-step forecast, TimeSeries models lose the ground on direction & scale.

 2. Does recurrent neural network architecture significantly outperform traditional time series models in a multi-step out-of-sample forecast of the IVS?

 ![uV_LSTM_predictions.png](/resources/images/uV_LSTM_predictions.PNG)

 Observation:
-from the above plotted results of Univariate forecasting, RNN Recurrent Neural Network model predicts both direction and scale with reasonably high accuracy over 5 day horizon.
+from the above plotted results of Univariate nth day forecasting, RNN Recurrent Neural Network model predicts both direction and scale with reasonably high accuracy. in the above example, we predicted 5th day values using past 5 day window of data.

 3. Do the cointegrated relationships significantly impact the multi-step forecast of the IVS?